HL7/fhir-pdmp/input/pagecontent/capability-statements.md

 * The PDMP Requester **SHALL** support the SMART Backend Services Authorization Guide applicable to clients.

-* The PDMP Requester **SHALL** add the HTTP Header parameter X-Request-ID as part of the Search request for request coorelation between the PDMP Requester and PDMP Responder.
+* The PDMP Requester **SHALL** add the HTTP Header parameter X-Request-ID as part of the Search request for request correlation between the PDMP Requester and PDMP Responder.

 ##### Search: